OH Lemon Law FAQ

-The Ohio Lemon Law, and other Laws we work with, contain a fee-shifting provision.
+The Lemon Law in OH, and other Laws we work with, contain a fee-shifting provision.
 This means that if the consumer prevails, the manufacturer must pay all attorney fees and legal costs on top of what you receive.
 If you submit a claim to Kimmel & Silverman, and we accept your case, you will not pay anything out of pocket, win or lose.
 The fee-shifting provision gives you equal footing when battling against a multi-billion dollar automobile manufacturer.

 Beware of firms that take your case on contingency.
 This means they are taking a portion of your winnings.

 Are leased cars covered under this Lemon Law?

 Yes, cars that are purchased and leased are both covered under the OH Lemon Law.

 Are motorcycles and RVs covered under the OH Lemon Law?

 Yes.
 Non-commercial motor vehicles, motor homes (except cooking and sleeping facilities), and recreational vehicles are covered under the Ohio Lemon Law Statute.